DOI-USGS/volcano-avog2s/doc/UsersGuide.md

 --------------------------------------------

 After the default installation, the executable g2s_genSC_HWM14 (also copied to g2s_genSC) will be copied to /opt/USGS/AVOG2S/bin/.
-If you used HWM07 instead of or in addition to HWM14, then g2s_genSC_HWM07 would be created with the last version built copied to g2s_genSC.
+If you used HWM07 instead of, or in addition to HWM14, then g2s_genSC_HWM07 would be created with the last version built copied to g2s_genSC.

 This executable requires a command-line argument.
 If none is given, then an informational